Rwanda - Country Commercial Guide

 Local Professional Services

 Firms should retain a local attorney when doing business in Rwanda, particularly as Rwandan employment law can prove difficult for American firms to uphold correctly.
-Attorney lists are available from the U.S. Embassy in Kigali.
-Some large accounting and professional service firms including Deloitte and Touche, Ernst and Young, Price Waterhouse Coopers, KPMG and Boston Consulting Group have a physical presence in Rwanda.
+An attorney list is available from the U.S. Embassy in Kigali.
+Some large accounting and professional service firms including Deloitte and Touche, Ernst and Young, Price Waterhouse Coopers, KPMG, and Boston Consulting Group have a physical presence in Rwanda.

 Principal Business Associations

-The American Chamber of Commerce (AmCham) was legally recognized by the Government of Rwanda in November 2019 and comprises over 50 members who are U.S. companies or associated with U.S. companies.
-More information can be found here.
+Legally recognized by the Government of Rwanda in November 2019, the American Chamber of Commerce (AmCham) has over 57 members that are U.S. companies or associated with U.S. companies.

-The Private Sector Federation (PSF) – Rwanda (http://www.psf.org.rw/ ) is a professional organization dedicated to promoting and representing the interests of the private sector in Rwanda, but its chair is selected and appointed by the government and the organization receives funding from some government agencies.
+The Private Sector Federation (PSF) – Rwanda (PDF) is a professional organization dedicated to promoting and representing the interests of the private sector in Rwanda, but its chair is selected and appointed by the government and the organization receives funding from some government agencies.
 It is an umbrella organization that groups ten professional chambers.
-The PSF was established in December 1999, replacing the former Rwanda Chamber of Commerce and Industry.
+Established in December 1999, the PSF replaced the former Rwanda Chamber of Commerce and Industry.
 PSF’s primary roles are to represent and serve the interests of the entire private sector through lobbying and advocacy, while at the same time providing timely and relevant business development services that lead to sustainable private sector-led economic growth and development.
 U.S. companies are welcome to join the PSF.

 The East African Business Council (EABC) is the umbrella organization of the private sector in East Africa, headquartered in Arusha, Tanzania.
 Established in 1997, EABC facilitates private sector participation in the integration process of the EAC to improve the region’s trade and investment climate.